ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

   Using positional patterns on a class without `__match_args__` will result in a MatchError at runtime.
   For clarity, many developers prefer the keyword form even if `__match_args__` is set, because it's explicit about which attribute is matched.
 - **Multiple class patterns and inheritance:** If you have a class hierarchy, a class pattern will match subclasses as well (since it's based on `isinstance`).
-  If you need to differentiate subclasses, you can use different class patterns or guards.
+  To differentiate subclasses, you can use different class patterns or guards.
   Class patterns can also be combined with OR patterns to accept an object of one of several classes.
   For example, `case Cat(name=n) | Dog(name=n): ...` could match either a `Cat` or `Dog` instance and capture a `name` attribute from either.